Skip to content

 Proper storage techniques, like tightly sealing the tub and leaving the plastic layer on, can help maintain the freshness and quality of gochujang.

-See also How Can You Tell If Cheese Is Bad?
+See also How To Tell If Ricotta Cheese Is Bad?

 Tips for Preserving Gochujang Freshness